-Figure 2: Magnitude of the third-order spin-tensor operators resulting after FSLG-irradiation only assuming a single homonuclear dipolar coupling from numerical simulations (A) and analytical calculations (B) showing the same tensor components.
-The simulation parameters for the powder orientations and the MAS to modulation frequency ratio are the same as shown in Figure 1.
-The remaining terms vanish either around 60° for the $T{2,0}$ and around 40° for the $T{2,\pm 2}$ term.
-It is interesting to note that with the traditional FSLG scheme none of the third-order terms vanishes.
+Figure 2.
+Magnitude of the third-order spin-tensor operators resulting after FSLG irradiation only assuming a single homonuclear dipolar coupling from numerical simulations (a) and analytical calculations (b) showing the same tensor components.
+The simulation parameters for the powder orientations and the MAS-to-modulation frequency ratio are the same as shown in Fig. 1.
+The remaining terms vanish either around 60° for the $T{2,0}$ term or around 40° for the $T{2,\pm 2}$ term.
+It is interesting to note that with the traditional FSLG scheme none of the third-order terms vanish.